 System response

-Again, if you are using cloud infrastructure, platforms of software your partner provides, try to have an SLA for the speed of the system.
+Again, if you are using cloud infrastructure or platforms of software your partner provides, try to have an SLA for the speed of the system.
 If your software development outsourcing partner is delivering a turn-key solution or major component, an SLA of system response for the software they produce may be a good idea.

 How do you measure response time?
-Many companies create an SLA for response time based on one – or a few key – user functions.
+Many companies create an SLA for response time based on one – or a few key–user functions.
 Another method is to quantify the expected response time of a complex, predetermined SQL query as the “service” to be measured.

 Partner responsiveness